smnkouhai/cryptee-to-markdown/README.md

 # cryptee-to-markdown
-A simple nodejs script to convert your .uecd [crypt.ee](https://github.com/cryptee) documents to markdown.
+A simple js script to convert your .uecd [crypt.ee](https://github.com/cryptee) documents to markdown.

 Usage:
 * Download .uecd files from the crypt.ee app.